 You have been trying to wholesale for a while now but you feel like you're not getting anywhere, no-one is responding to your emails or expressing any interest in your product despite consistent retail sales.
 Does this sound like you?
-Below I list the most common mistakes I've come across since I started my business.
+Below I list the most common mistakes when wholesaling that I've come across since I started my business.

 Sales materials and professional looking images